markwryan/modernizing-legacy-systems/PITCHME.md

 ## workarounds

 Note:
-Talk about how to overcome the issues at hand, both for the technical problems, as well as business and people problems that are involved in the process.
+Overcome the issues at hand, both for the technical problems, as well as business and people problems that are involved in the process.

 +++